Class DaryArrayAddressableHeap<K,V>

 public Comparator<? super K> comparator()

-Returns the comparator used to order the keys in this AddressableHeap, ornull
+Returns the comparator used to order the keys in this AddressableHeap, ornullif this heap uses the natural ordering of its keys.- Specified by:

 - the comparator used to order the keys in this heap, or

-if this addressable heap uses the natural ordering of its keys
+nullif this addressable heap uses the natural ordering of its keys

 -